dhmncivichacks/timewebsite/README.md

   `cd timewebsite`

-1. Create a Python virtualenv to run the project within.

-  `mkvirtualenv timewebsite`

-  When you return to work on the project again, you will need to re-activate the same virtualenv.
-This is done by running `workon timewebsite` before attempting to run the project.

-1. Install all the Python packages the project uses.

-  `pip install -r requirements.txt`
+1. Build/Run the docker container

+  `docker-compose up`

 1. Create the local sqlite development database (one time):

-  `APP_SETTINGS="config.DevelopmentConfig" DATABASE_URL="sqlite:///timewebsite.db" python db_create.py`

-1. Run the application!

-  `APP_SETTINGS="config.DevelopmentConfig" DATABASE_URL="sqlite:///timewebsite.db" python run.py`
+  `docker exec -it timewebsite_web_1 /bin/bash -c "APP_SETTINGS='config.DevelopmentConfig' DATABASE_URL='sqlite:///timewebsite.db' python db_create.py"`

+1. Find the IP address of the running docker container

+  `docker inspect -f '{{ .NetworkSettings.Networks.timewebsite_default.IPAddress }}' timewebsite_web_1`

-Now you should be able to view the application in your browser at http://localhost:5000
+Now you should be able to view the application in your browser using the IP address you just discovered. `http://IPADDRESS:5000`

 Try logging in with username `admin` password `admin`